 Life after Death in Ancient Egypt

-Not every Egyptian was convinced of the certainty of an eternal afterlife.
+Despite the belief of their Pharaohs, not every ancient Egyptian was convinced of the certainty of an eternal afterlife.

 Ancient Egypt is commonly believed to have been a society enthralled by the notion of eternal life.
 Shelley’s Ozymandias, describing an inscription on a shattered, ancient statue, captures this in its coda:

 Look on my Works, ye Mighty, and despair!

 Nothing beside remains.

 The lone and level sands stretch far away.

 Ancient Egyptian religion is, in these terms, a naive and narcissistic effort to deny the inexorable predation of time, which strives instead for immortality.
 This is partly justified.
 They desiccated their bodies for use in the afterlife and built pyramids – ‘resurrection machines’ – that would ensure the pharaoh had eternal life by transfiguring him into a star, living on in the night sky forever.

 Ancient Egyptian literature often suggests a similar ethos.
 In ‘The Great Hymn to the Aten’, from the reign of the heretic pharaoh Akhenaten (c.1350-35 BC), the pharaoh’s wife Nefertiti is described as ‘living and youthful for ever and ever’.
 Likewise, the power-crazed ‘Cannibal Hymn’ from the pyramid of the Old Kingdom pharaoh Unas (c.2345-15 BC) reads: ‘The lifetime of Unas is everlasting, his limit is eternity.’
 Shelley’s Ozymandias resonates with the student of Ancient Egypt for a reason.